-As an alternative, we can use the trip to dive into the informal economy The informal is a topic with deep ties to history, development, politics and language.
-Mexico has a much larger informal economy than the US, and living in these systems leads to all sorts of opportunities, challenges, and innovations.
+We can also use the trip to dive into the informal economy.
+The informal is a topic with deep ties to history, development, politics, and language.
+Mexico has a much larger informal economy than the United States, and living in these systems leads to all sorts of opportunities, challenges, and innovations.

 Or we can use the trip to do a deep dive on food, culture, and food anthropology and hyper focus on the flavors, process, and experience of the taco.
 The taco trip is just like the taco: it’s many things...but it’s always delicious.

 This trip takes place in and around the capital of Mexico: Mexico City.
 CDMX is one of the largest, most dynamic cities in the world.
 It’s the type of place we immediately fall in love with.
 The mixture of neighborhoods, people, transport, food, and style makes for an incredible microcosm to learn about the world.

 In CDMX, we will trace the history of the taco and meet local tortilla makers before we visit with a variety of taco vendors around the city.
 We will of course try many tacos and soak in the different styles and settings even in one neighborhood or market.

 In the historic center, we will explore one of the largest markets in the world with a local guide to see where the foods and supplies come from.
 We will visit some of the different taco stands in the city center and try the best Al Pastor Taco in the city (we challenge you to suggest a better one here or anywhere in the world).

 We will take some time at a cafe in Roma Norte to think about changing dynamics in the city and the contrast that is present before we wrap up work on our projects.